StefMeh/Burned-Area-Estimation/README.md

 Derived burn severity (dNBR) is classified based on the classification system for dNBR by Key & Benson (2006).
 Burn perimeters are extracted for a severity classification of low to high severity.

 (Use either dNBRProcessingArcGISPro3.py or dNBRProcessingQGIS.py)

+## Requirements
+Either an ArcPy or QGIS python environment.

 ## Further Resources
 NBR / dNBR